rumashie/CSCI-499/README.md

 verification process", send one of us a message with the email that you are using for this application so we can added you as one of the test users on the Google console

+### Spotify API
+- Get the Client_ID and Client_Secret at https://developer.spotify.com/dashboard
+- Go to constants.py and change the corrisponding variables with your own

 ## Running the code
 ### Chatbot
 - first install all of the requried librarys that are on requirements.txt (pip install -r requirements.txt)